- Home

 Whale Shark Belize — Gladden Spit

-Perhaps of one the most impressive shark of Belize to see, snorkel and scuba dive with, is the whale shark who visits during the months of March to June to feed on the spawn of the cubera, mutton and dog snappers at Gladden Spit, Placencia.
+Perhaps of one the most impressive shark of Belize to see, snorkel and scuba dive with, is the whale shark.
+Until recent years, whale sharks traditionally visited Gladden Spit during the months of March to June to feed on the spawn of the cubera, mutton and dog snappers.
 Measuring up to 40 feet and weighing up to 15 tons, whale sharks are one of the largest fish of the ocean.
 Although huge in size, whale sharks are docile and curious.
 These gentle giants are always a real treat to see and swim with at Gladden Spit off the coast of Placencia, and please see our snorkeling and scuba dive section for the best dates to snorkel and swim with whale sharks.
 It is common to see other varieties of sharks at Gladden Spit during the spawning aggregation feeding on the snapper.

 Bull sharks are also often encountered at Gladden Spit as they also come to feed on the spawn.